FintanK/scaffoldV2/README.md

 > ionic platform add ios
 > ionic platform add android

 # Running the application

 > ionic serve

 # Protractor Tests

-Install Protractor globally on your system

-> npm install -g protractor

 The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with: